Braun Logo

 Braun Logo 1934

-The manufacturer’s logo is a voluminous Braun inscription with a highlighted central letter A. The main purpose of the visual sign is to reflect the brand’s advanced ideas and distinctive design.
+The manufacturer’s logo is a voluminous Braun inscription with the central letter A highlighted.
+The main purpose of the visual sign is to reflect the brand’s advanced ideas and distinctive design.

 The brand is named after the engineer and founder, Max Braun.
-Until 1962, the company belonged to its descendants, who significantly contributed to its establishment and development.
+Until 1962, the company was owned by its descendants, who had significantly contributed to its establishment and development.
 Therefore, the Braun surname is the main focus of the logo.

 The emphasis on the letter A: